-Focus on Fed’s rate hike message this week
+Focus On Fed’s Rate Hike Message This Week

 There, most likely, will be a substantial discussion of balance-sheet runoff.
 At the post-meeting press conference, Fed Chair Powell will provide more guidance, as hinted in the December FOMC meeting minutes.

-We expect that a signal of when and how balance-sheet normalization would happen will come only at the March meeting when the committee will issue a detailed addendum to policy normalization principles and plans.
+We expect that a signal of when and how balance-sheet normalisation would happen will come only at the March meeting when the committee will issue a detailed addendum to policy normalisation principles and plans.

-Both the statement and Chairman Powell’s remarks at the press conference will characterize labor market conditions as tight, having been improving rapidly before Omicron but might weaken temporarily in the coming months.
+Both the statement and Chairman Powell’s remarks at the press conference will characterise labour market conditions as tight, having been improving rapidly before Omicron but might weaken temporarily in the coming months.

 Powell likely will touch on the possibility of a 50-basis point hike at the March meeting.
 He should mention that it is not something most on the committee currently are anticipating.
 What would be most interesting for us is if he couches that answer in conditionals and does not completely dismiss the possibility.